kmChen0/kmChen0.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Mathematics, Beijing University of Chemical Technology, 2018
+* B.S. in Mathematics and applied mathematics, Beijing University of Chemical Technology, 2018
-* M.S. in optimization, Kyoto University, 2022
+* M.S. in Applied mathematics and physics, Kyoto University, 2022
-* Ph.D in in optimization, Kyoto University, 2025 (expected)
+* Ph.D in Applied mathematics and physics, Kyoto University, 2025 (expected)

 Work experience
 ======